 - Stay warm and comfortable indoors in your cruise casual wear evening attire while playing at Carnival’s famous onboard casinos, including the Carnival Players Club®, blackjack tables, table games and bar.

-- Bring your bathing suit and flip-flops to enjoy sparkling pools during the day and take in movies poolside during the evening.
+- Bring your bathing suit and non-slip boat shoes that provide good traction to enjoy sparkling pools during the day and take in movies poolside during the evening.

 - If you’re hoping to stay fit during your cruise, bring your jogging gear so you can take advantage of walking or running on your seaside jogging track.